aregtech/areg-sdk/docs/DEVELOP.md

     <BaseTypeValue>String</BaseTypeValue>
 </DataType>
 ```
-In this example, the values of the linked list have type `String`, which is streamable.

-*An example of defining new type of hash map:*
+*An example of defining new type of hash map, which keys are strings and values have type `SomeStruct`:*
 ```xml
 <DataType ID="14" Name="SomeMap" Type="DefinedType">
     <Description>This example defines hash-map where key is exported and value is new data type.</Description>